jdmar3/inls718/assignments.md

 title: Assignments
 ---

 For each assignment, detailed instructions and evaluation criteria are provided as well as due dates.
 All assignments should be submitted to the Drop Box in [Sakai](https://sakai.unc.edu/portal/site/inls500-001-fa2015 "Sakai site for INLS500-001") before class (.pdf preferred).
-The main page of the syllabus contains additional details on the [grading scale]({{ baseurl }}#grading "grading scale used for INLS 500")
+The main page of the syllabus contains additional details on [grading scale]({{ baseurl }}#grading "grading scale used for INLS 500").

 Summary of due dates
 --------------------

--   [\#1, Diary and Analysis of an Information-Seeking Event](#eventdiary) (20%)
+-   [\#1, Observation and Analysis of an Information-Seeking Event](#eventdiary) (20%)
     -   Description: due Tuesday, 15 September
-    -   Final Diary and Analysis: due Tuesday, 13 October
+    -   Final Observation and Analysis: due Tuesday, 13 October
 -   [\#2, Evidence Summary](#evidencesummary) (15%)
     -   Sign up for presentation date: in class on Thursday, 20 August
     -   Title of article: due Tuesday, 25 August